sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 Another potential way and one I started to explore is similar to how you can generate LLVM code in C++.
 You create function objects and basic block objects within those functions and then append instructions to those basic block objects.
 I tried to do something similar and add some static type checking when composing certain types of operations.
 For example, a `br` instruction takes in an `i1` argument (a boolean).
 So I tried to write some operation builders with some input and output type constraints.
 This also lead to a lot of struggling with the OCaml type system but I was able to get something reasonable working for a subset of Bril operations.
 You can check it out [here](https://github.com/Dan12/bril/blob/master/bril-ocaml/llvm_gen/llvm.ml)

 The hardest part of this project was definitely trying to get a good representation of the Bril AST in OCaml.
 I think I might want to revisit this representation in future projects and try and get something that I am happy with.
 One interesting comparison would have been to also try to do this project in Typescript, since it has some cool type constructs.

+All of the code can be found [here](https://github.com/Dan12/bril/tree/master/bril-ocaml)